SnowyMouse/invader/README.md

 instead recommend using uncompressed 16-bit PCM if possible.

 ### invader-string
-This program generates font tags.
+This program generates string tags.
 If building a unicode or latin-1 tag, strings are stored in a .txt file, with each string ending with a line, `###END-STRING###`.

 ```